 The kitchen really is the heart of the home and beating away at the center of it all is the kitchen island.
-Whether it is for working, eating, or entertaining, a kitchen island can be the hub of activity in your home.
-Despite it being a more efficient use of space in comparison to a kitchen peninsula, we do not always make the most of a kitchen island, especially in large family homes.
+Whether it is for working, eating, or entertaining, a well-designed island can be the hub of activity in your home.
+Despite it being a more efficient use of space in comparison to a kitchen peninsula, we do not always make the most of this feature, especially in large family homes.

-Even if you already have a kitchen island or if you are planning to install one, integrating family-friendly features into it is easily done.
-For example, you could add some storage space or seating for your pets.
+Even if you already have an island or if you are planning to install one, integrating family-friendly kitchen features into it is easily done.
+For example, islands provide options for storage space or seating for your pets.
 Here are five kitchen island ideas that will not break the bank and will add family-friendly functionality to the center of your home.

-Raise the Bar with this Kitchen Island Design
+Raise the Breakfast Bar with this Kitchen Island Design

-No matter how much desk or table space there is throughout the house, the entire family always seems to congregate in the kitchen.
-By separating the kitchen “workspace” with a raised bar, you can create a designated area for homework, after school snacks, and crafts – without the risk of interfering with food prep.
+No matter how much desk or table space there is throughout the house, the entire family always seems to congregate in the kitchen and islands are a focal point.
+By separating the kitchen “workspace” with a raised bar, you can create a designated area for homework, after school snacks, and crafts – without the risk of interfering with food prep or kitchen dining.

 By adding a kitchen counter-height bar using unique materials, the space is divided and elevated making it ideal for some bar stools.
 Kids can have a place to hang out and do homework while dinner is being prepped.
 Casual weekday meals become more fun at the kitchen island, and the use of creative materials like stone or marble, add a bit of decorative interest to your kitchen.

-Pricing for this addition to your kitchen island ideas will range greatly depending on materials used and the labor costs – hiring a handyman averages $100-$300 per hour.
+Pricing for this addition will range greatly depending on materials used and the labor costs – hiring a handyman averages $100-$300 per hour.

 A mini version of your refrigerator meant just for storing beverages in a convenient location, not to mention saving energy by not opening the larger family refrigerator quite as much!
 Adding a beverage fridge to your kitchen island lets you clear room out of your main refrigerator, which is especially helpful for large families.
 Nothing becomes buried at the back, and you can quickly see when you are running low.
 You can also keep it at a special temperature, just for beverages so that they are always cool and refreshing.